 The Faculty will determine whether to recommend a student for participation in the Fresh Start program and will notify the student of that option.
-Successful completion of ★18 with a GPA of at least 2.7 or ★24 with a GPA of at least 2.0 [2.3 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] will be required for readmission.
-Further detailed information can be found in §\$14.5, 23.6.2(3)a. and 220.5.

-If successful in the Fresh Start program and all conditions specified by Open Studies and the Faculty have been fulfilled, students may apply for readmission to the Faculty as transfer students as described in §16.1.13.
+Successful completion of \star 18 with a GPA of at least 2.7 or \star 24 with a GPA of at least 2.0 [2.3 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] will be required for readmission.
+Further detailed information can be found in First- and Second-Year Students with GPAs of 1.3 to 1.6-Admission to Fresh Start Program, GPA Withdrawal Review. and Fresh Start Program.
+If successful in the Fresh Start program and all conditions specified by Open Studies and the Faculty have been fulfilled, students may apply for readmission to the Faculty as transfer students as described in Transfer Applicants.

 - ii.
 Students may discontinue studies for one year with permission of the Faculty and apply for readmission.
-Students who are readmitted will return on academic probation as described in \$23.6.2 subject to the terms specified by the Faculty at the time of the requirement to withdraw. - iii.
-Students who complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 [2.3 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] at another postsecondary institution may reapply for admission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see §§16.1.13 (I)(4) and 23.6.2(3)a.] - iv.
+Students who are readmitted will return on academic probation as described in Academic Warning, Academic Probation, Required to Withdraw subject to the terms specified by the Faculty at the time of the requirement to withdraw. - iii.
+Students who complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 [2.3 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] at another postsecondary institution may reapply for admission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see Withdrawal From Postsecondary Institution and GPA Withdrawal Review.] - iv.
 Students may petition their Required to Withdraw status and if successful will proceed on Academic Probation.
-At the next assignment of academic standing, such students must raise their Fall/Winter GPA to at least 2.0.
-Should their Fall/Winter GPA fall below 2.0 at any time during the rest of their program they will be required to withdraw and will not be readmitted to the Faculty. - Students who have been required to withdraw and who, after being readmitted, again fall below a Fall/Winter GPA of 2.0 will be required to withdraw and will not be readmitted to the Faculty.
+At the next assignment of academic standing, such students must raise their Fall/ Winter GPA to at least 2.0.
+Should their Fall/Winter GPA fall below 2.0 at any time during the rest of their program they will be required to withdraw and will not be readmitted to the Faculty. - v.
+Students who have been required to withdraw and who, after being readmitted, again fall below a Fall/Winter GPA of 2.0 will be required to withdraw and will not be readmitted to the Faculty.
 Note: Students with marginal standing or who are on academic probation are only permitted to interrupt their programs with the prior, written approval of the Associate Dean (Academic).
-Should students in either of these categories interrupt their programs for more than twelve months without prior approval, readmission will not be granted unless the student meets the current readmission criteria.

-- First-Class Standing: First-Class Standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 3.5 on a minimum of ★24 taken during Fall/Winter.
-Students who attend for only one term of Fall/Winter are eligible if they complete at least ★12 with a minimum GPA of 3.5 - (6) Dean's List: This designation is given to students who achieve a GPA of at least 3.7 on a minimum of ★18 in Fall/Winter.
+Should students in either of these categories interrupt their programs for more than twelve months without prior approval, readmission will not be granted unless the student meets the current readmission criteria. - 5.
+First-Class Standing: First-Class Standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 3.5 on a minimum of ★24 taken during Fall/Winter.
+Students who attend for only one term of Fall/Winter are eligible if they complete at least ★12 with a minimum GPA of 3.5. - 6.
+Dean's List: This designation is given to students who achieve a GPA of at least 3.7 on a minimum of ★18 in Fall/Winter.
 Students who attend for only one term of Fall/Winter are eligible if they complete at least ★9 with a minimum GPA of 3.7.